 - Starting small and learning to “do the things with the platform” before expanding the use vertically across the product offering and horizontally across the sales & delivery process is one way to approach the change – then it’s not needed to change everything at once.

-- For CPQ projects it is typical that the supplier implements the CPQ core functionality and probably some of the product models, then the customer can continue product modelling
+- For CPQ projects it is typical that the supplier implements the CPQ core functionality and probably some of the product models, then the customer can continue product modeling

-- Other possibility is of course to source all configurations for the supplier – this requires deep product understanding from the supplier side
+- Another possibility is of course to source all configurations for the supplier – this requires deep product understanding from the supplier side

-At Fluido’s CPQ team we are naturally emphasizing both technology knowledge and sales & product management process expertise.
-This allows us to take a larger role in configuration & maintenance, if desired.
+At Fluido’s CPQ team we are naturally emphasizing both technical knowledge and sales & product management process expertise.
+This allows us to take a larger role in configuration & maintenance if desired.

 We are able to create a working proof of concepts in a short time to demonstrate e.g. user experience and configuration & pricing possibilities.
-This is something that really helps showcasing to users and management whether the CPQ is something that company needs.
+This is something that really helps to showcase to users and management whether the CPQ is something that the company needs.
 Furthermore, it provides a flying start for the actual implementation project.

 Business Consultant - CPQ Specialist